esr360/Kayzen-GS/README.md

 Once you have a copy of Kayzen GS in your project, import the `kayzen-gs.scss` file from the root of the `src` directory into your project's main Sass file, and that's it.

 ### Default Kayzen Grid System

+> The below examples are based off the default values in the `_config.scss` file.

 To create a basic **row** for your columns to live in, add the `row` class to your element.